-Here are a few tips to keep in mind for the drive from Rome to Florence–if you’re planning a longer trip, you may want to also check out the additional advice we have in our Tuscany road trip guide.
+Here are a few tips to keep in mind for the drive from Rome to Florence, and if you’re planning a longer trip, you may want to also check out the additional advice we have in our Tuscany road trip guide.

 Don’t plan too many stops between Rome and Florence.

-While the distances are fairly short, to find parking, walk to the center to town, explore the town, and then reach your car again takes quite a bit of time for each place.
+While the distances are fairly short, finding parking, walking to the center of town, exploring the town, and then reaching your car again takes quite a bit of time for each place.